Find out what some of our graduates are doing today in pursuing their successful careers.

 Each manufacturer-specific course lasts three weeks so students can get in-depth training and learn the technical specificities of each brand, including:

 While some marine mechanics have started their careers with on-the-job training, many marine mechanics today seek formal training.
 This can help them strengthen their résumés when they’re applying for jobs and show employers they’re

 ready to work with less on-the-job training needed.

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage for motorboat mechanics and service technicians was $43,320 in May 2020.31 This means half of marine technicians earned more and half earned less.
+According to the Bureau of Labor Statistics (BLS), the median annual salary for motorboat mechanics and service technicians in the United States was $48,280 in May 2022.31 This means half of marine technicians earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 As people continue to use boats for recreation and our country relies on them for the transportation of goods, the demand for skilled marine technicians should remain.

 If you have a passion for water and want to spend your working life near it, a career as a marine mechanic could be for you.
 MMI programs start every six weeks in Orlando, Florida, so you can go after your dreams.